elyograg/cacheviewhandler/README.md

     * Delete the included solr-core jar from the lib directory.
     * Build custom Solr as outlined below.
     * Copy custom solr-core jar from the freshly built dist directory to this tree's lib directory.
+    * Update the lucene-core dependency in the build.gradle file to match your Solr version.
 * Use "./gradlew clean assemble" to build.

 ## Installing this package: